 Priya Clemens: Mara, I'd love to hear a little bit more about your role as CEO of Chef Ann Foundation.

 Mara Fleishman: So first, I am a mom of three, and I live in Boulder, Colorado, and they have grown up getting school food at Boulder Valley School District.
 Before [Chef Ann Foundation], I was with Whole Foods Market for 13 years.
-I met Ann [Cooper] and basically, she told me I needed to stop providing better and better food to middle- and upper-income people and come work for her and help the 30 million kids that are getting served really low quality food.
+I met Ann [Cooper] and basically, she told me I needed to stop providing better and better food to middle- and upper-income people and come work for her and help the 30 million kids that are getting served really low-quality food.

 Now, the Chef Ann Foundation does work in every state in the country, and we help districts move from serving more processed food to serving freshly prepared, scratch-cooked food.
-What we've learned over the 15 years is that the foundation of this work starts with school food professionals, that it's how they think about their job, it's how they approach their work, it's the skill sets they have, it's how we value them.
+What we've learned over the 15 years is that the foundation of this work starts with school food professionals—that it's how they think about their job, it's how they approach their work, it's the skill sets they have, it's how we value them.
 And so this program that we were able to launch in California, Healthy School Food Pathway, is the first-of-its-kind workforce development program to help build that foundation of school food professionals.

 Clemens: Nick, could you tell us a little bit more about the work that you're doing, the wins and challenges of implementing the biggest farm-to-school program in the nation, here in California.

 Nick Anicich: I'm the California Farm to School Program Manager at the Department of Food and Ag, and we administer the California Farm to School Incubator grant program, and we advance the California Farm to School roadmap.
-This year we announced $52.8 million in funding.
+This year, we announced $52.8 million in funding.
 It's 195 projects: 108 school districts are getting funded this year to implement Farm to School plans that connect the dots between procurement and education.
 And then we also have 60 projects that are funded in our Farm to School Producer and Food Hub track.
 What's unique about our program is that we're not just funding the schools to make the changes.
 We're also supporting the supply chain too.
-So in this producer track, there's 60 awardees.
+So in this producer track, there are 60 awardees.
 Of those 60 producers and food hubs, 57 are from socially disadvantaged backgrounds and communities.
-There's five Native American tribes represented, and 100% of these grantees use climate-smart agricultural practices.
+There are five Native American tribes represented, and 100% of these grantees use climate-smart agricultural practices.

 Clemens: Anna, as a farmer yourself with deep roots in Southern California, tell us about the importance of this connection between school meals and the farming community.